SEEING PALESTINE: POLITICAL TOURISM

 I had my Bible with me and, with that encouragement, flew right into it, right there in midair!

 There are indeed some beautiful psalms, but these are mostly ones we already know.
 My father-in-law was comforted on his death bed by the 23rd, for example.
-But as with most great things they are scarce.
+But as with most great things they are scarce on the ground, and in the air.

 It didn’t take long to recognize that, in general, this material had been written by some very disturbed people.
 With the help of Chat GPT I am able to relocate some of it today.
 Were it not for that help, you’d just have to take my word.